HIV Overview

 As defined by the U.S. Food and Drug Administration (FDA), an investigational HIV drug is an experimental drug that is being studied to determine:

-How the drug may be used in a specific situation (adults, children, pregnant people, etc.).
+• If and how the drug may be used in a specific population (such as adults, children, pregnant women)

 What types of investigational HIV drugs are being studied?

-To learn more, read the HIVinfo What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine? fact sheets.
+To learn more about HIV vaccines, read the HIVinfo What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine? fact sheets.

 How are clinical trials of investigational drugs conducted?